HUMAP: Hierarchical Uniform Manifold Approximation and Projection

-Multiscale PHATE seems unreasonable for interactive applications when embedding many data points (for example, level 0 of mammals and EB datasets).
-Finally, the difference between HUMAP and UMAP decreases as we approach to the lowest level.
+When many data points are embedded, Multiscale PHATE seems unreasonable for interactive applications (for example, level 0 of mammals and EB datasets). \wm{Finally, the difference between HUMAP and UMAP narrows as we approach to the size of the whole dataset.}

-\paragraph{Neighborhood Preservation.} Fig.~\ref{fig:analysis} shows the neighborhood preservation (NP)~\cite{Paulovich2008} for varying number of neighbors $k$ ($k \in [1,30]$).
-Such a metric computes the ratio of neighbors preserved after DR for each data point, then, the mean ratio (from 0 to 1) consists of the NP for the projection.
-HUMAP techniques shows lower neighborhood preservation for datasets that are meant for other analyses, i.e., the \textit{EB} dataset is meant for continuity analysis and the \textit{mammals} was designed to have well-defined classes.
-Thus, although HUMAP was not superior in NP for these datasets, it could project the structures as needed.

-HUMAP balances the preservation of small and greater neighborhoods in higher levels, which explains the slightly lower results for MNIST and FMNIST datasets, if compared to HSNE.
-Finally, the greater result of UMAP for the highest level is explained by the fact it only considers the data point from level 2 to build the neighborhood graph, that is, it was not an iterative process from level 0 to level 2.

-HUMAP supports parameter tuning to perform better on neighborhood preservation.
-The similarity between two landmarks consists of the intersection between their global and local neighborhoods.
-The local neighborhood for a landmark is in the set of its nearest neighbors so that one can increase it by adjusting the parameter $\beta \in [0, 1]$ that adds $\beta|NH(i)|$ neighbors to the local neighborhood---by default, $\beta$ is set to $0$.
-We evaluated HUMAP with different values of $\beta$ and found that there is a clear relationship between local neighborhood and neighborhood preservation.
-Besides that, adding only $3\%$ of the current neighborhood (100 neighbors) makes HUMAP surpass HSNE by a great margin for MNIST dataset on top hierarchy levels.
-Visually, the $\beta$ parameter makes HUMAP cluster together similar data points---interested readers can visualize the analyses and projections for this scenario in Supplementary File (Figs. 3 and 4).